bratekarate/gitlab-cli/README.md

 - Use `jq_remove [INDEX]` to remove an entry.
 Default is the last entry. `jq_remove a` to remove all.

 ## Examples
 Search merge requests by project name and assignee name, check diff with vim and merge.
-The prompt to merge will appear after vim is closed:
+When using the `-m` flag, the prompt to merge will appear after vim is closed:
 ```
-glmergetool -p testproject -a theassignee
+glmergetool -m -p testproject -a theassignee
 ```
 This is roughly equivalent (except for some error handling) to:

 ```
-glmergefind -p testproject -a theassignee | glpick M | xargs glmergerev
+glmergefind -p testproject -a theassignee | glpick M | xargs glmergerev -m
 ```
 Where `glmergerev` expects project id and MR iid as parameters.
 The `M` flag is used with `glpick` to output project id and MR iid of the MR line